aws-samples/amazon-eks-security-immersion-day/content/index.en.md

 The intent of this workshop is to use real-world services and demonstrate features of Amazon EKS Security showcasing end-to-end functionality of each feature from application developer and Devops/SRE persona perspective.

 This workshop is the outcome of experience we had from past Immersion workshops that we did for our customers at AWS.
-The topics in this workshop is catered towards commonly asked Amazon EKS Security features by customers, and will help you to quickly get-started with EKS Security.
+The topics in this workshop is catered towards commonly asked Amazon EKS Security features by customers, and will help you to quickly get-started with Amazon EKS Security.

-This workshop is catered towards use cases, requirement and ask that most of our customers have demanded as part of EKS Immersions done in the past.
+This workshop is catered towards use cases, requirement and ask that most of our customers have demanded as part of Amazon EKS Immersions done in the past.

 Click on any of the topics to get more details and see relevant best practices as per